 When I got back home, I popped it in my Game Boy.
 I was only seven years old and I was floored.
 I couldn’t look away from the extraordinary game in front of me.
 The kneeling robot had me obsessed.
-However, in a shockingly similar experience to my later hardships with The Legend of Zelda: Link’s Awakening, I quickly got stuck for months on end.
+However, in a shockingly similar experience to my later hardships with The Legend of Zelda: Link’s Awakening, I quickly got stuck on a user-hostile puzzle very early in the game.
 We’ll talk about that in due time.

 I guess what is important is that Metroid II was the only Metroid game in my world.
 I was aware there were other Metroid games, of course.
 There’s a two in the title; I’m not an idiot.
 But those other titles might as well have not existed.
 I didn’t know what the first game was about, let alone that there was a third game on Super Nintendo.
 In hindsight it was a blessing.
 Had I played the other two games, I would not love Return of Samus as much as I love it today.
 It’s obviously the weakest entry in the series.
 But there was only me, my beloved Game Boy and the kneeling robot, so I was forced to extract every ounce of enjoyment out of the game.

 I do not care that the game is unimpressive.
 From my experience, the game goes beyond its negative qualities.
 What is left is a perfect marriage of gameplay and narrative.
 Metroid II: Return of Samus is boring because it’s about the monotony of evil.
 You fight the same creatures, you travel through similar caverns because Samus keeps repeating the same acts of genocide, slowly descending further down into the lair or her monstrous victims.
 She nearly succeeds and is suddenly confronted with a baby that she doesn’t kill.
-A monster she orphaned herself, it’s important to say.
+A monster she orphaned herself.

 Just like the caverns you get lost in, Metroid II is deep.
 Or at least that’s the impression I have before I start playing it again.
 I’m pretty sure a lot of my analysis comes from its reputation and myriad remakes more than from its own ideas.
 You have the introduction cutscene at the beginning of Super Metroid that contextualizes the story of the baby Metroid and skews your perception.
-You have AM2R and Metroid: Samus Returns, a fan remake and a 3DS reimagining that I’ve both recently played that both inflate the original story.
+You have AM2R, a fan remake, and Metroid: Samus Returns, a 3DS reimagining that I’ve both recently played who both inflate the original story.
 I’m looking forward to replaying the original and re-evaluating it.

 Day One: An Emotional Journey